 |Duration of Module||Term 1: 11 weeks; Term 2: 11 weeks;|

-- To carry out independent research in a sustained way on a topic chosen by the student (with advice) and to present the findings of the research in an extended piece of analytical writing in academic prose.
+This module will allow you to carry out independent research in a sustained way on a topic of your choice (with advice) and to present the findings of the research in an extended piece of analytical writing in academic prose.

 Although you will work for the most part independently, each dissertation will be supervised by a member of staff, to be assigned by the module convenor.
 Supervisors will read and comment on drafts, giving advice on the style, the argument, and directions for further investigation.
 There should be at least five meetings between you and your supervisor, and it is in your interest, and obligation, to attend all meetings that are arranged.

 The decision to write a dissertation should not be taken lightly.
 Not all students find the degree of independent learning and thinking required for the writing of a dissertation appropriate for their learning style.